 Hummingbird feeders always attract a crowd of eager hummingbirds.

 It’s always a special thrill to see a hummingbird gracing your yard – a thrill and joy that we bird lovers never tire of.
-In fact, every time I see a hummingbird, it’s as though I’m seeing my first one ever.
+In fact, every time I see a hummingbird, it’s as though I’m seeing one for the first time.

 It’s little wonder that one of the first questions serious bird lovers and bird watchers have is, “How do I attract hummingbirds to my yard?!”